streamich/freestyler/docs/en/feat/lightweight.md

 # Lightweight

-Smallest footprint *"css-in-js"* library, `freestyler` is only few hundred lines of code it is based on [`css-light`](https://www.npmjs.com/package/css-light), which itself is only one hundred lines of code.
+One of the smallest footprint *"css-in-js"* library, and it does not ship with `stylis` pre-processor, like most of the other libraries.